Sigma-Skidder-Team/SigmaRemap/README.md

 ### [!]
 Latest fixes/improvements
 We have fixed many features already,
 - music player (featured playlists & search functionality);
-- removed viaversion and the bugs that came with it;
+- added back viaversion from 1.7 all the way up to 1.21.1;
 - all modules that had rotations broken were fixed;
 - shield rendering when sword blocking;
 - recovered old and new changelogs;